CARBON FINANCE BOOTCAMP

 The bootcamp is designed to up-skill a new generation of climate and sustainability leaders.
 Participants include land managers, investors, industry professionals, government officials, consultants, and other stakeholders interested in gaining of-the-moment knowledge on the complex landscape of carbon finance and carbon management.

-The in-person bootcamp welcomes 30 participants for three days of learning, with an optional fourth day to workshop personal carbon projects and investment initiatives with expert support.
+The in-person bootcamp welcomes participants for three days of learning, with an additional workshop on community engagement around carbon projects.

 Carbon Finance Curriculum